AakashShah-94/NodeJS-ChatRoom-With-Authetication-Register/README.md

 You need a few records in the database to start using the user system.

 Run these commands on mongo.
-use drywall; //your mongo db name db.users.save({ username: 'root', isActive: 'yes', email: 'your@email.addy', roles: {admin: rootAdmin._id} });
+use chatrooms; //your mongo db name db.Users.save({ firstname: 'admin', lastname: 'admin', email: 'your@email.com', password: '');

 Features

-Login system with forgot password and reset password.
+-Login system with forgot password and reset password.
-Signup and Login with Facebook, Twitter, GitHub, Google and Tumblr.
+-Chat room working
+-New Html style for the auth.jade, register.jade, room.jade, index.js

 Enjoy.